Helliconia: Helliconia Summer

 Set during high summer in the tropical continent, Campannlat.
-Yuli's settlement is now the capital city of a great empire.
-Meanwhile, the residents of Avernus are holding occasional lotteries to ameliorate their ennui, the winners being allowed to go down to Helliconia and experience a short period of "real life" before succumbing to the Bone Fever/Fat Death virus.
-Despite the fatal consequences, the chance of visiting the planet's surface and interacting with its people is considered a great adventure, and the lotteries are popular.
-One winner, Billy Xiao Pin, gets involved in high politics, with messy consequences.
+Yuli's settlement, Oldorando, is now the capital city of a great empire.
+Meanwhile, the residents of the space station Avernus are holding occasional lotteries to ameliorate their ennui, the winners being allowed to go down to Helliconia and experience a few short weeks of "real life" before succumbing to the Helliconian microbes (against which Earth humans have no immunity).
+Despite the fatal consequences, the chance to visit the planet's surface and interact with its people is considered a great honor, and the lottery is popular.
+One such winner, Billy Xiao Pin (who becomes known to a few of the Helliconians as "BillishOwpin"), gets involved in high politics, and a piece of advanced technology he leaves behind results in some confusion for the Helliconians.
+The city of Pannoval from Spring is now the capital of a continent-spanning theocratic empire, still worshipping the god Akhanaba but now exerting religious influence on all other city-states of Campannlat.
+This novel focuses on the previously mentioned Campannlatian seaside settlement of Borlien, which has also grown into a powerful kingdom ruled by King JandolAnganol, who now agrees to divorce his beautiful wife, Queen MyrdemInggala, so he can wed the rather young Oldorandan princess Simoda Tal and secure a more favorable political alliance, as the nations of the planet's different continents have fallen into warfare.